Repeated game

-In game theory, a repeated game is an extensive form game that consists of a number of repetitions of some base game (called a stage game).
+In game theory, a repeated game (or iterated game) is an extensive form game that consists of a number of repetitions of some base game (called a stage game).
 The stage game is usually one of the well-studied 2-person games.
-Repeated games capture the idea that a player will have to take into account the impact of his or her current action on the future actions of other players; this impact is sometimes called his or her reputation.
+Repeated games capture the idea that a player will have to take into account the impact of their current action on the future actions of other players; this impact is sometimes called their reputation.
 Single stage game or single shot game are names for non-repeated games.